ZerojumpLine/DecGAN/README.md

 ### 1. Train the decomposition network G_Dec using DRR generated from LIDC-IDRI

-Because G_Dec is trained with range [-1, 1] but DecGAN IO implies [0, 1], we should modify some preprocessing functions to train G_Dec.
-(I know it is dummy, it can be done better) I leave some noted in the following files:
+Because G_Dec is trained with range [0, 1] (to make sure different components have positive values, making it more feasible to reconstruct with different alphas) but DecGAN IO implies [-1, 1] (with tanh), we should modify some preprocessing functions to train G_Dec.
+(I know it is dummy, it can be done better) I leave some notes in the following files:

-- Comments out all the transformless related code (7 lines in total) in `./data/unaligned_dataset.py`
+- Comments out all the function "transformless" related code (7 lines in total) in `./data/unaligned_dataset.py`
-- Change the visualization output in `./util/util.py/tensor2im`
+- Change the visualization output in `./util/util.py/tensor2im` (to ```image_numpy = np.transpose(image_numpy, (1, 2, 0)) * 255.0```)

 ```
 python train_G_Dec.py --dataroot ./dataset/ --name G_Dec --batchSize 20 --niter 200 --niter_decay 200 --lr_decay_iters 100 --model G_dec --gpu_ids 0